eyzx7x/docs-supergluu-prod/3.0.0/sources/index.md

 - It can also be used for a two step authentication, where the person logs into a website with username and password, and then receives an out of band push notification to the mobile device to authorize access.

 In both cases users are prompted to scan a QR code in order to register their device against their account in the Gluu Server.
 In the second workflow, where a username and password are required as a first step, the user will begin receiving push notifications for all authentications after the initial device registration process.

-## How to Use Super Gluu
-In order to use Super Gluu you **must** have a Gluu Server.
-If you do not already have a Gluu Server, you can follow the [installation guide](https://gluu.org/docs/ce/installation-guide/) in our documentation.
-Once you have a Gluu Server installed you can follow the Super Gluu [admin guide](https://gluu.org/docs/supergluu/admin-guide/) to configure and begin using Super Gluu for strong authentication to applications.

 ## Download Super Gluu
 The Super Gluu mobile app can be downloaded for free!